 You don’t have to make your own brownie.
+I mean you could if you wanted to; and if you don’t know how, websites like Chopnotch have plenty useful recipes to help you make a brownie of your liking!
 You can certainly use a store-bought brownie, with flavours to your likings to make these popsicles.
 And if you want creaminess, you can substitute whole milk with half and half.
 Note that 3/4 cup of sweetened condensed milk is enough sweetness for my taste, but if you like a closer-to-commercial-level sweetness for your popsicles, use more.

 - Nutella brownie: adapted from Smitten Kitchen’s favourite brownies